Take Home Pay Calculator

 What Gets Deducted From Your Paycheck?

-Your gross salary and your actual take-home pay can differ significantly — often by 25–35% for middle-income earners.
-Understanding every deduction helps you plan your finances, optimize your W-4, and negotiate more effectively because you know what a raise actually puts in your pocket.
+Your gross salary and your take-home pay can differ significantly — often by 25–35% for middle-income earners.
+Understanding every deduction helps you plan your finances, optimize your W-4, and negotiate more effectively because you know what a raise may put in your pocket.

 • Federal Income Tax — Progressive rates from 10% to 37% (2026 brackets).
 Only the income within each bracket is taxed at that rate — not your entire salary.